emacsorphanage/req-package/README.md

 ##### Description

-Req-package is a macro wrapper on top of use-package.
+req-package is a macro wrapper on top of use-package.
 It's goal is to simplify package dependencies management when using use-package for your .emacs.